-According to New York University’s Langone Medical Center, more than 8.3 million Americans ― or an estimated 3.4 percent of the adult population ― suffer from a serious mental health issue.
+According to New York University’s Langone Medical Center, more than 8.3 million Americans ― or an estimated 3.4 percent of the adult population ― suffer from a serious mental health disability.

 Many individuals pursue Social Security disability as a result of mental illness.
 Some don’t believe that you can receive a favorable decision if you have a mental disability, but you can.

-However, many Social Security disability claimants make mistakes when filing a claim with a mental disability as their condition.
-Our firm’s been representing individuals for more than two decades, and we recognize a lot of common mistakes that hinder you to win a disability case for mental illness.
+However, many Social Security disability claimants make mistakes when filing a claim with a mental health disability as their condition.
+Our firm’s been representing individuals for more than two decades, and we recognize a lot of common mistakes that hinder your ability to win a disability case for mental illness.

-In this blog, we identify 5 common mistakes individuals make in these claims:
+In this blog, we identify 5 common mistakes individuals make when pursuing disability benefits for mental illness:

 In order to receive a favorable decision based on a mental health claim or to win a disability case for mental illness, you must first be diagnosed by a medical professional.

 Receiving a diagnosis is only part of the battle.
-You must also seek consistent treatment.
+You must also seek consistent treatment to prove mental disability.
 For instance, if you’ve been diagnosed with depression, you need to have additional medical evidence to show that you’re treating the condition.

 Examples include attending therapy, taking prescribed medications, seeking alternative treatment like yoga or meditation, or even scheduling follow-up appointments with your doctor.